cesanta/mongoose-os/README.md

 Smart.JS firmware on a device side:

-- allows scripting for fast and safe development & firmware update.
+- Allows scripting for fast and safe development & firmware update.
   We do that by developing world's smallest JavaScript scripting engine.
-- provides hardware and networking API that guarantees reliability, scalability and security out-of-the-box.
+- Provides hardware and networking API that guarantees reliability, scalability and security out-of-the-box.
 - Devices with our software can be managed remotely and update software remotely, in a fully automatic or semi-automatic way.